descender76/cpp_proposals/function_ref/make_function_ref_more_functional.md

 #### member/free function with type erasure

-Since typed erased free and member functions are not currently supported, the current `function_ref` proposal forces its users to create a unnecessary temporary `stateful` lambda which the developer hopes the optimizer removes.
+Since typed erased free and member functions are not currently supported, the current `function_ref` proposal forces its users to create a unnecessary temporary functor likely with std::bind_front or a `stateful`/capturing lambda which the developer hopes the optimizer elides.

 ##### member function with type erasure